Back

 Community Impact and Reactions

-Terry Thompson noted that local theatre groups have been compelled to use alternative venues like gymnasiums and high schools during the prolonged construction period, leading to frustration.
+Terry Thompson, owner of Busselton theatre school Acting Up, has supported the project but described the cost overruns as an "enormous overshooting."
+He noted that local theatre groups have been compelled to use alternative venues like gymnasiums and high schools during the prolonged construction period, leading to frustration.

-Previous analyses projected the centre could contribute up to $6.6 million annually to the Capes Region, primarily through tourism.
 Mr. Thompson expressed anticipation for the centre's opening, highlighting its potential benefits for dance schools, school productions, and attracting talent to the area.

 Conversely, Busselton resident Michelle Shackelton voiced concerns regarding the financial burden on ratepayers, citing increased rates amidst family financial stress.
 She expressed dissatisfaction with the escalating costs and called for greater transparency from the city council.
-The KPMG report also indicates the facility is expected to operate at an approximate loss of $1 million in its first year.

 Another resident, Keith Sims, agreed that ratepayers should not bear the full financial responsibility.
 He noted that funds were drawn from reserves and additional money was borrowed, including $11.7 million in interest on the project.
+Mr. Sims stated that community members and industry experts had predicted price increases before the project commenced and suggested their warnings should have been heeded.

 Council Response